 Bottom Line

-The DRD allows domestic corporations to deduct a portion of dividends received from another domestic corporation for which they have an ownership interest.
-As a result, corporations can avoid at least a portion of the tax they would otherwise owe on dividends received.
+The DRD allows a domestic C-corp to deduct a portion of dividends received from another corporation in which it has an ownership interest.
+As a result, the corporation can reduce the tax it may have otherwise owed on dividends received.